aihubgg/MidJourney-Wiki/docs/Discord-FAQs/clarinet.md

 <details>
 <summary>07/22/2022 - SUMMARY</summary>
 <br>
-How do I find my 'random seed' value/number?<br>

-There are two ways to find the seed number. <br>

-.A start image** is an image URL as the first element in your prompt.
+<p><strong>A start image</strong> is an image URL as the first element in your prompt.
 It is like giving MJ a hint about what to create for you.
-MJ does not apply itself to that image like a filter, but rather creates another language prompt from it to add to yours.<br>
+MJ does not apply itself to that image like a filter, but rather creates another language prompt from it to add to yours.</p>

-**In order to get a full body portrait,** you need an aspect ratio that is tall enough to account for the whole figure, a source of poses that includes full body examples (such as ``stock photography``), and details for MJ to include for the entire figure.<br>
+<p><strong>In order to get a full body portrait,</strong> you need an aspect ratio that is tall enough to account for the whole figure, a source of poses that includes full body examples (such as <code>stock photography</code>), and details for MJ to include for the entire figure.</p>

-**Reroll** 🔄  renders a fresh grid for your prompt ...plus adds another iteration of details, **Variation** [V1] renders a  similar grid  from your prompt ...plus adds another iteration of detail, **Upscale** [U1] increases the size from thumbnail to full ...plus adds another iteration of detail, but **--Uplight** uses a light touch to simplify details, and **--Stop** halts the whole render process like a handbrake.<br>
+<p><strong>Reroll</strong> 🔄  renders a fresh grid for your prompt ...plus adds another iteration of details, <strong>Variation</strong> [V1] renders a  similar grid  from your prompt ...plus adds another iteration of detail, <strong>Upscale</strong> [U1] increases the size from thumbnail to full ...plus adds another iteration of detail, but <strong>--Uplight</strong> uses a light touch to simplify details, and <strong>--Stop</strong> halts the whole render process like a handbrake.</p>

-It can be difficult to get MJ to generate **specific compositional arrangements** because the algorithm relies on the "art direction" of its sources.
-To improve your chances of getting the composition you want, use specific words, grammatically correct language, and work with MJ through grid selections.<br>
+<p>It can be difficult to get MJ to generate <strong>specific compositional arrangements</strong> because the algorithm relies on the &quot;art direction&quot; of its sources.
+To improve your chances of getting the composition you want, use specific words, grammatically correct language, and work with MJ through grid selections.</p>

-**To find the seed** for a current composition, react to it with an envelope.
-To find the seed for a past composition, copy the job ID from the website details menu and use the ``/show`` command with that ID, then react to the display that appears with an envelope.<br>
+<p><strong>To find the seed</strong> for a current composition, react to it with an envelope.
+To find the seed for a past composition, copy the job ID from the website details menu and use the <code>/show</code> command with that ID, then react to the display that appears with an envelope.</p>

-**Multi-prompts** are two or more independent prompts about a single subject or setting.
-They are helpful to  ``clearly establish a setting:: then embellish upon subjects in that setting<br>
+<p><strong>Multi-prompts</strong> are two or more independent prompts about a single subject or setting.
+They are helpful to  ``clearly establish a setting:: then embellish upon subjects in that setting</p>

-[1] If you are working with a current composition and it's on the screen in front of you, you can react to it with an envelope and wait.
-A moment later the bot will send you a display that includes the seed.<br>

-[2] If you are trying to find the seed from a prior creation, you will need to copy the ``job ID`` from the website details ``[...]`` menu, then use the ``/show`` command with that ID, and then react to that display with the envelope..<br>

-**What does a 'start' or 'seed' image really do?**<br>

-When you provide a start image (URL) to MJ, it runs its AI *image recognition process* against the image, and produces a language prompt (just like ours), which it then prepends to whatever language prompt YOU give it. <br>

-MJ then uses the default weight, or the weight you provided with ``---iw``, to process both its MJ-created language prompt AND your human-created language prompt *together*. <br>

-This translation of image-to-language-prompt is why feeding MJ seed images behaves nothing like a Photoshop filter: MJ picks up the subject matter and concepts, i.e. nouns - verbs - adjectives - anything that might surface as a word in a language prompt.
 <br>
 </details>
 ---